rubenandrebarreiro/my-projects-manager/README.md

 You can view my **_web-based portfolio/personal blog_** _online_, [clicking here](https://rubenandrebarreiro.github.io/)!

-If you have any suggestion, feel free and tell me!
+If you have any suggestion, feel free to tell me!

 _Thank you very much,_
 <br>